 ‘Certainly.
 I will print you and offline map to take it with you,’

 ‘You’re not coming?’ asked Kim with a worried look over her face, to which Deric replied, ‘I’m afraid that’s not possible Miss.
 We will meet each other again at the next station.
-They both slightly nodded at each other; an AI and a human that just met.
+They both gently nodded at each other affirming a newfound kinship between AI and human.

 The printout was complete and though the ink was faint it was still something Kira could work with.
 She payed close attention.
 ‘There!
 Sector 72, can I have a satellite image?’